Housesteads Roman Fort ***

 Wander the barrack blocks and the hospital.
 Peer into the ancient communal Roman toilets and admire the stunning panoramic views of this World Heritage Site from this ancient fortress.

+The interactive museum showcases objects once belonging to Roman soldiers, and the mini-cinema will take you on a journey through time.
 A fort was built in stone around AD 124 and was repaired and rebuilt several times, its northern defences being particularly prone to collapse.
 A substantial civil settlement (vicus) existed to the south, outside the fort, and some of the stone foundations can still be seen, including the so-called "Murder House", where two skeletons were found beneath an apparently newly-laid floor when excavated.

 In the 2nd century AD, the garrison consisted of an unknown double-sized auxiliary infantry cohort and a detachment of legionaries from Legio II Augusta.
 In the 3rd century, it comprised Cohors I Tungrorum, augmented by the numerus Hnaudifridi and the Cuneus Frisiorum, a Frisian cavalry unit, cuneus referring to a wedge formation.
 The Tungrians were still there in the 4th century, according to the Notitia Dignitatum.
 By 409 AD the Romans had withdrawn.